dgroomes/lucene-playground/simple/README.md

 * [ ] Why aren't line numbers showing up in the search results (i.e. the "Document" hits)?
 I think it's because the `line_number`field is not stored.
 But now I'm forgetting what a non-stored field even does?
 You can search on it but not retrieve it?
-* [ ] Get logging working.
+* [x] SKIPPED (It turns out Lucene logs very little and doesn't even log info, debug or trace.
+Only warnings and errors.
+  See this [note](https://issues.apache.org/jira/browse/LUCENE-10342).
+This is interesting and valid, but this means we can't use logs to learn and explore like I thought.
+Skipped) Get logging working.
 Lucene logs to JUL so we should use the SLF4J JUL bridge.
 We want to be able to see Lucene logs for debugging and operational purposes.